hapax/hapax.github.io/assets/minimal-networks.md

 path $2$ has no effect on whether they are connected.
 If two are in different blobs, like $C$ and $D$, they can still reach each other using path $1$.
-So in general, pruning redundant paths never changes whether cities can connect.
+So, pruning redundant paths between $A$ and $B$ does not affect whether other nodes connect.

 ### 3.2.
 Counting hubs <a id="sec-3-2" name="sec-3-2"></a>